Sharpryan20/ci-project-3/README.md

 - [Heroku](https://heroku.com/):
     -Used to deploy my application.
 - [Lucid Chart](https://lucid.app/users/login#/login):
-    - Used to create ny flow chart of the story.
+    - Used to create my flow chart of the story.
 - [Pep8](http://pep8online.com/):
     - Used to check my code against Pep8 requirements.